-We hope to provide as many different opportunities for being a part of Morning Sun as possible.
-We foresee some people purchasing land and building a house as individuals or as a family, others renting an apartment, a room or an entire house.
-We see people work-trading to live in staff housing or living in dorms as long-term guests.
-We see groups of friends or sanghas coming together to buy a lot and build a house they will share.
+For some folks that means living on site, for others, it’s living nearby.
+It is possible to purchase a lot and build a house as an individual or as a family.
+Its also possible to rent an apartment, a room or an entire house.
+We foresee people work-trading to live in staff housing or living in dorms of the Mindfulness Center as long-term guests.
+We see groups of friends or sanghas coming together to buy a lot and build a co-op house that they will share.

 Becoming a Member